jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

     Software systems often need to represent different kinds of a similar thing.
-My first tool for handling this is some kind of type code field—depending on the language, that might be an enum, symbol, string, or number.
+My first tool for handling this is some kind of type code field - depending on the language, that might be an enum, symbol, string, or number.
 Often, this type code will come from an external service that provides me with the data I’m working on.

     * There are a couple of situations where I could do with something more, and that something more are subclasses.
 There are two things that are particularly enticing about subclasses.
         1. they allow me to use polymorphism to handle conditional logic.
 I find this most helpful when I have several functions that invoke different behavior depending on the value of the type code.
 With subclasses, I can apply `Replace Conditional with Polymorphism` to these functions.